 Shopping for women’s clothes in India: Tip #6 In-store and Online

 You can get beautiful cotton tunics, skirts, scarfs and everything else under the sun from local Indian stores, so why lug your tees, pants and shirts from half way across the world that might not be suitable for the Indian weather?
 From mom and pop stores to the popular retailers such as Fab India, Shoppers Stop, Biba and Pantaloons, there is no dearth of shopping options when it comes to dressing up in India.
-While Ingrid got Rajasthani tunics for about US $2 each in Jodhpur and Pushkar (Rajasthani clothing is famous for its bright colors and embellishment with embroidery and mirror work), Claudia purchased a beautiful white cotton shalwar kameez in Jaisalmer (all these cities are in Rajasthan).
+While Ingrid got Rajasthani tunics for about US $2 each in Jodhpur and Pushkar (Rajasthani clothing is famous for its bright colors and embellishment with embroidery and mirror work, get glimpses of Rajasthan in this 1 month itinerary of India here), Claudia purchased a beautiful white cotton shalwar kameez in Jaisalmer (all these cities are in Rajasthan).
 Dana swears by the brand store Anokhi selling Indo-western clothing in colourful prints, who have a hand block printing museum in Jaipur you can visit.
 Most of the clothes found there are easy to care for (machine washable) and they have adorable kid options as well.
 Her other favorite store is Global Desi with their “boho chic” style.
 Natalia seconds Global Desi and has many kurtis and suits from Sabhyata (budget) or Lakshita (mid to upper range).

 Me exploring Jorasanko Thakur Bari in my kurti and baggy pants (patiala) in Kolkata